ayobishahana/Data_Engineering/Term1/Readme.md

 ### Analytical Layer

 In the analytical layer, I created a data warehouse called dw_sales_analysis in order to provide one single table for both qualitative and quantitative parameters.
 Then, I used the table to create my views.
-It consists of four dimensions; order details, orders, pizza types, and pizzas, and the queries can be #found here#.
+It consists of four dimensions; order details, orders, pizza types, and pizzas, and the queries can be found [here](https://github.com/ayobishahana/Data_Engineering/blob/main/Term1/codes/Data_Warehouse.sql).

 ![AnalyticalLayer](https://github.com/ayobishahana/Data_Engineering/blob/main/Term1/Tables/Analytical_Layer.png)